Relintai/pandemonium_engine_docs/README.md

 ### Hosted

-This documentation is can be read directly using github (or my gitea mirror).
+This documentation can be read directly using github (or my gitea mirror).

 ### Locally